Prince Oana

 Henry "Hank" Kawaihoa "Prince" Oana Jr. (January 22, 1910 – June 19, 1976) was a professional baseball player for 23 years from 1929 to 1951.
 He played portions of three seasons in Major League Baseball as an outfielder for the Philadelphia Phillies in 1934, and as a pinch hitter and pitcher for Detroit Tigers in 1943 and 1945.
 When Oana debuted with the Phillies, he became the fourth Hawaiian player to appear in the major leagues.
 He compiled a .308 batting average and a 3.77 earned run average (ERA) in three major league seasons.

 Born in Hawaii, Oana played five sports in high school, and took up baseball professionally after he was noticed by Ty Cobb.
 He spent a few seasons in the minor leagues before joining the Phillies, who sent him back to the minors after six games in 1934.
 For the next decade, he played for various minor league teams, where his Hawaiian heritage proved to be both a selling point for teams and a hindrance to him making the majors, until the outbreak of World War II.
 Facing a shortage of active players, the Tigers signed him, and Oana played parts of 1943 and 1945 with the team.
 After 1945, he was sold to the Dallas Rebels, and he finished his professional career in 1951.
 He later operated a lakeside fishing business until his death in 1976.

 Early years

 Oana was born at Waipahu, Hawaii, the site of the former Oahu Sugar Company plantation, in 1910.
-His father, Henry Kawaihoa Oana Sr., was a Native Hawaiian from Waialua and an 1896 graduate of Kamehameha School, who later worked as a bookkeeper at the sugarcane plantation and as a station agent at the local railroad depot.
+His father, Henry Kawaihoa Oana Sr., was a Native Hawaiian from Waialua and an 1896 graduate of Kamehameha Schools, who later worked as a bookkeeper at the sugarcane plantation and as a station agent at the local railroad depot.
+His Biological Father was Island Athlete Manuel "Kahuku" Rodrigues who was Portuguese.
+This has been verified through DNA at Ancestry.com.
 His mother Mary was of Portuguese descent.

 Oana attended Saint Louis School in Honolulu where he had the nickname "Nutsky," and was "a five-sport star" in baseball, football, basketball, track and swimming.
 He was a running back in football and was twice (1926 and 1927) selected for the Interscholastic League of Honolulu all-star team.